Escape from New York: Legacy

-Other media
+Franchise

 Sequel

 A sequel, Escape from L.A., was released in 1996, with Carpenter returning along with Russell, now also a producer and co-writer.

+Remake

 A remake for Escape from New York began development in 2007, when New Line Cinema won the rights to remake in a bidding war.
 Gerard Butler was attached to play Snake Plissken, Neal H. Moritz would produce through his Original Film company, and Ken Nolan would be in charge of the screenplay.
 Len Wiseman was announced to direct, but was later replaced by Brett Ratner, who also stepped down from the project.
 In April 2010, Variety reported that Breck Eisner was being looked at to direct a remake of Escape from New York, with David Kajganich and Allan Loeb providing revisions to the script.
 It was later announced in 2011 that New Line had dropped the remake completely.
 In January 2015, 20th Century Fox purchased the remake rights, with The Picture Company producing.
 In March 2017, it was announced that Robert Rodriguez would direct a remake of the film with Carpenter producing it.
 In February 2019, it was reported that Leigh Whannell would be writing the script after Luther creator Neil Cross completed a recent iteration of the project.
 Wyatt Russell, son of Kurt, was considered to portray Snake Plissken, but he expressed no interest in playing the role, considering it "career suicide."
-In November 2022, it was revealed that Radio Silence would be directing the film, with Andrew Rona, Alex Heineman, and Radio Silence producing, and Carpenter serving as an executive producer.
-They are currently searching for a writer.
+In November 2022, it was revealed that Radio Silence would be directing the film, with Andrew Rona, Alex Heineman, and Radio Silence producing, and Carpenter serving as an executive producer, and that it was, then, in search for a writer.
 The next month, the film was confirmed to be a sequel, rather than a remake.
+By April 2026, the film had entered development at StudioCanal, with Zack Snyder set to write and direct the film in June, the same year.